BUCS’ mission is to provide exceptional student sporting experiences that inspire, develop and unite.

 The full BUCS Safeguarding Policy acknowledges BUCS' role in safeguarding both adults and for those under the age of 18 and detail the full scope of these policies.
 All involved should note that participants can be below the age of 18 at Scottish institutions meaning that there could be participants below the age of 18 at events taking place in any nation should they be entered.

-Associated to this is also our Anti-Bullying Policy which is designed to ensure an inclusive, respectful and enjoyable experience for all, and our Social Media Policy which reflects our commitment for all social media content and comment from BUCS to be positive and supportive.
+Associated to this is also our Anti-Bullying And Harrassment Policy which is designed to ensure an inclusive, respectful and enjoyable experience for all, and our Social Media Policy which reflects our commitment for all social media content and comment from BUCS to be positive and supportive.
 These policies make clear the cultural expectations and standards of behaviour and practice expected in university sport.

 Reporting concerns about BUCS activities